 To ring fence something means to isolate it

 e.g. "I've ring fenced that money for a nice holiday, so don't spend it on anything else."

 8. A Fence

-Someone who receives stolen goods and sells them on to other people.
+Means a person who receives stolen goods and sells them on to other people

-To ditch someone is to get rid of someone e.g. she ditched her boyfriend.
+To ditch someone means to get rid of someone

 10. To Fence Someone In

-To be ruined - if a business goes to the wall, it goes into dissolution or bankruptcy.
+Means To be ruined - if a business goes to the wall, it goes into dissolution or bankruptcy

 14. A Wallflower

 A wallflower is a flower that grows against walls